 Byrne's Pub in the Square, Kilcock, hosted our Thursday night traditional music session for nearly 10 years.
-Aidan and Rita kindly welcomed us into their establishment where we were delighted to set up in the little snug on the left of the bar.
-This location unfortunately made it difficult to gain the attention of bar staff.
-It wasn't long before a plan was hatched to remedy the dire situation - an old push bell was produced and attached to the wall using BluTak and underneath was affixed the legend - "Push for Porter".
-The Bean an Tí expressed amazement upon seeing this fixture and enquired as to when it had been installed.
+Aidan and Rita kindly set us up in the little snug on the left of the bar.
+Unfortunately this made it difficult to gain the attention of bar staff.
+Not a problem - we attached an old push bell to the wall using BluTak and underneath was affixed the legend - "Push for Porter".
+Rita was surprised on spotting this new fixture and enquired as to when it had been installed.
 The bould Jolley declared that it wasn't bloomin' working anyway and promptly moved the contraption onto another wall!
 Rita could only laugh and returned with a tray of porter - on the house!
 We were never left dry after that.
 Aidan and Rita retired after Halloween 2002.

 Brady's Bar in Maynooth opened its doors to us rambling minstrels and Declan and Tony welcomed us in.
 When they started to renovate the entire place it was time to go rambling again.